 Indians of the Abnaki and Etchemin tribes lived in Maine before the arrival of white men.
 Leif Erikson probably visited Maine around 1000 and John Cabot may have arrived in 1498.
 Champlain discovered Mt.
-Desert Island
+Desert Island in 1604.

 In 1607, English colonists started Popham Plantation at the mouth of the Kennebec River, but it was abandoned the following year.
 In 1641, Gorgeana (now York) became the first chartered city in the present United States.
 Maine came under control of Massachusetts in 1677.